 Public engagement with watershed issues is important for ensuring local resilience.
-We value the partnerships we have developed with the following education and outreach institutions.
+We value the partnerships we developed with the following education and outreach institutions.

-We have partnered with Edgewood College’s Sustainability Leadership Graduate Program to create opportunities for their students to engage with WSC’s research.
+We partnered with Edgewood College’s Sustainability Leadership Graduate Program to create opportunities for their students to engage with WSC’s research.

 In collaboration with the UW-Madison Lakeshore Nature Preserve, former WSC graduate student Brianna Laube developed a series of short videos that highlight the major water issues in the Yahara Watershed.

-You can watch the videos online or download them to your smart phone to watch them as you walk along the UW-Madison’s Lakeshore Path, which hugs the shores of Lake Mendota.
+Watch the videos online or download them to your smart phone to watch them as you walk along the UW-Madison’s Lakeshore Path, which hugs the shores of Lake Mendota.

 We used data on the Yahara Lakes that is maintained by the North Temperate Lakes LTER, which documents and examines long-term change in Wisconsin’s freshwater lakes.
 We also partnered with the network on information management and other aspects of research on the lakes.
 All of WSC’s principal investigators are part of the LTER network.